sarahpearman/data-stories/critique-by-design.md

 I first tried to redraw something very similar while maintaining the same general format as the original graph.
 I originally intended not to truncate the x-axis and allow it to go all the way to 100%, but I didn't like the amount of whitespace that created, since the differences between bars are already small and are even harder to see if the bars are shrunk to avoid truncating the axis.

+I experimented with including the percentages on the ends of the bars (but with a % symbol, unlike the original), but it just made it look busier without really contributing anything.
+Here, I don't think the exact percentages are the important thing, as long as you can see that one bar is bigger than the one next to it.

+### Minor redesign

-The blue and gray graph on top of the image below is the one I discussed first with the people I interviewed (my partner Noah and my brother Will).
+The **top blue and gray graph** in the image below is the one I discussed first with the people I interviewed (my partner Noah and my brother Will).
 (We mostly ignored the yellow/red/orange graph, because after drawing it I decided that it didn't make sense even to me.)

 Noah first pointed out that the graph didn't have enough labels for it to make any sense at all, and I resolved that (corrected version shown below).
 After fixing that, I asked both of them to give their impressions of it with the main title covered (so that they didn't have text indicating that the main point was that more texts were sent in 2011), and both of them stared at it for a long time before saying anything at all.
 Noah never did decide what it meant, and Will finally did find the primary pattern and pointed out the bottom bar in particular, the >200 group.